UtrechtUniversity/ricgraph/docs/ricgraph_explorer.md

 There are two methods for viewing the results:
-* _person_view_: only show relevant columns, results are presented in a tabbed format.
+* _person_view_: only show relevant columns, results are presented in a [tabbed format](https://en.wikipedia.org/wiki/Tab_(interface)).

-  This view presents results in
-  a [tabbed format](https://en.wikipedia.org/wiki/Tab_(interface)).
-  Also, tables have less columns to reduce information overload.
+  Tables have less columns to reduce information overload.
-* _details_view_: show all columns, research results are presented in a table with facets.
+* _details_view_: show all columns, research results are presented in a [table with facets](https://en.wikipedia.org/wiki/Faceted_search).

-  This view shows all columns in Ricgraph.
-Research results are presented in a [table with facets](https://en.wikipedia.org/wiki/Faceted_search).
+  This view shows all columns .

 ### Person options page
 You only get on this page if the result of your search is a person.